About Gree.do

 Why May 25, 1977?

-This date marks the theatrical release of Star Wars in the United States, making it the perfect anchor point for galactic time.
-Just as Unix time starts from January 1, 1970 (the "Unix Epoch"), SWET starts from the moment that changed science fiction forever.
+This is the date of the theatrical release of Star Wars in the United States, making it the anchor point for this time mode.
+Unable to find the time of the first showing, we picked 15:00 PDT since there is a reference to San Francisco having the first showing, but that turns out to be 00:00 on May 26 UTC!
+Just like Unix time was born on January 1, 1970 (the "Unix Epoch"), SWET is birthed from the moment that changed science fiction forever.

 CGT (Combine Galactic Time)